lumol-org/lumol/doc/src/input/md.md

 ### Rescaling thermostat

-A rescaling thermostat is the simplest thermostating algorithm possible: it just rescale all the velocities to set the temperature to the wanted value.
-It can be useful for equilibrations, for a fast convergence.
+A rescaling thermostat is the simplest thermostat algorithm possible: it just rescale all the velocities to set the temperature to the wanted value.
+It can be useful for equilibration as it converges quickly.
 In the input, it is specified by the `Rescale` thermostat type, a target `temperature` value, and a `tolerance` value.
 The tolerance value is optional, and is used to let the system fluctuate around the wanted temperature: while the instant temperature is